 The top-rated hotel is the Rock resort, a four-star hotel with excellent apartments and top-notch service.
 It is located right next to the Laax ski lift, 6 km from Crestasee Lake.

 The Rock resort Serviced Apartments are modern and offer everything you could wish for.
-The gondola is nearby, you will be served a fresh breakfast every morning, the kitchen has everything you need to cook, but if you don't feel like cooking, the resort has several restaurants on-site.
+The gondola is nearby, you will be served a fresh breakfast every morning, and the kitchen has everything you need to cook, but if you don't feel like cooking, the resort has several restaurants on-site.
 The ski lockers have heated ski boot holders, excellent children's facilities, and a small supermarket nearby.
 Families with young children prefer this ski resort.

 Interlaken is a resort on the Aare River, between Lakes Thun and Brienz in central Switzerland.
-Although Interlaken does not have its ski resort, it markets itself as a popular ski resort as it is very close to excellent ski resorts like Grindelwald, Wengen, Muerren and so on.
+Although Interlaken does not have a ski resort, it markets itself as a popular ski resort as it is very close to excellent ski resorts like Grindelwald, Wengen, Muerren and so on.
 You can take the ski bus or the train.
 From Interlaken, you can also visit Zermatt, which is very popular among skiers.

 The best-rated hotel in the Interlaken area is Hotel Roessli, which is popular with couples.
 If you're looking for a romantic retreat in the winter, this is it!